In late 1998, I had begun transitioning from brewing to beer sales, but I hadn't quite realized it.

 I had recently left my position at the Local Brewing Company and was sending out quite a few resumes.
 In the cover letters, I would answer the question, asked or unasked, "Why do you want to brew?"

 Beer was a calling for me, I wrote, both the liquid itself, and the social message for which it could be an avatar.
 Brewpubs and breweries should assist in revitalizing bereft urban areas, by providing employment, social glue, and physical beauty.
 Needless to say, I received few positive responses.

-Nearly 10 years later, I've seen a lot of that force for positive change, that was almost messianic in the beginning of the craft beer movement, become spent or become unmasked as simply business for avarice sake.
+Nearly 10 years later, I've seen a lot of that force for positive change —which was almost messianic in the beginning of the craft beer movement— become spent or become unmasked as simply business for avarice sake.

 I personally haven't surrendered ... yet.
-Beer remains to me not merely a "product", or as one wholesaler put it, who does not represent our beers - "boxes".
-Rather, beer - in its "nobility", as the late great Michael Jackson put it - can and should be a locus for good.
+Beer remains to me not merely a "product", or as one wholesaler put it: "boxes".
+Rather, beer —in its "nobility", as the late great Michael Jackson put it— can and should be a locus for good.